 While most of the kits listed below are for the worst case scenario, they can help during more common, lower magnitude earthquakes as well.
 The earthquake kit is a specialized kit that everyone should own who lives near a fault line.

 Planning is very important for earthquakes, and should be done well in advance.
-Earthquake proofing your home should be a part of your typical emergency plan, as well as what you plan to do in the event of an actual earthquake.
+Earthquake-proofing your home should be a part of your typical emergency plan, as well as what you plan to do in the event of an actual earthquake.

 During an Earthquake

 Whether you receive advanced notice, or are just noticing the tremors, you will want to see shelter immediately.
 If you do not have a designated shelter in the center of your home or building, hunkering down under doorways and sturdy furniture is the best idea.
 Steer clear of heavy wall hangings, bookshelves, or anything else that could fall, tip, or collapse.
-Earthquakes often are accompanies by aftershocks, so don’t assume the earthquake is over after the first tremor.
+Earthquakes often are accompanied by aftershocks, so don’t assume the earthquake is over after the first tremor.